NjVerzosa/Lot-Recording-CENRO/README.md

-Lot motherbook/subdivider/lot subdivider - Proccessing data coded by Reimyl using array.
+Lot motherbook/subdivider/lot subdivider - Proccessing data coded by Riemly using array in PHP.
 This system has no User Interface Design